qaalabs/DE5M6/docs/day4/sprint1.md

 ---

 ### Performance Metrics Collection (3 points)

-!!! abstract "As a Data Engineer, I want detailed pipeline performance metrics so that I can optimize processing time and resource usage."
+!!! abstract "As a Data Engineer, I want detailed pipeline performance metrics so that I can optimise processing time and resource usage."

 **Key Tasks:**